 RENAME TABLEstatement, ODC runs thealter table user lock accountcommand for the locked account and closes the session to terminate all processes under the locked account.

 In MySQL mode of OceanBase Database V4.2.5 and later but earlier than V4.3.0, ODC no longer locks an account for table locking when you change the schema of a table.
-You need to ensure that the ODP version is V4.3.1 or later, and perform the following steps before executing a lock-free schema change task to lock the table; otherwise, the table lock will fail.
+You need to ensure that the ODP version is V4.3.1 or later, and perform the following steps before executing a online schema change task to lock the table; otherwise, the table lock will fail.

 Modify ODP parameters.